menouarazib/llm/README.md

 - $$B: (d, r)$$
 - $$A: (r, k)$$
 - $$r << min(d,k):$$ the rank
-- $B, A$ represent the low rank adapters
+- $B, A$ represent the low-rank adapters

 For the forward pass:
 $$(W +\Delta W) x = W x + BA x$$